Anthony Sabatini: Black Lives Matter protests

+During the trial of Kyle Rittenhouse, following the shooting and death of three men in Kenosha, WI, Sabatini tweeted "KYLE RITTENHOUSE FOR CONGRESS."

+Confederate statues

+In 2017, Sabatini wrote an open letter as city commissioner, saying: "to any cities or counties that would like to donate their Confederate monuments to the City of Eustis, we will gladly accept and proudly display our nation's history."
+In 2019, Sabatini supported the relocation of a Confederate statue from Washington, D.C. to Tavares, Florida.

+Law enforcement

+In 2022, Sabatini called to defund the Federal Bureau of Investigation, saying: "I think every single candidate and elected official in the GOP right now needs to go on record pledging to defund these lawless agencies."

 Supreme Court

 Sabatini criticized President Joe Biden's pledge to nominate a Black woman to the U.S. Supreme Court following Justice Stephen Breyer's announcement that he would retire, tweeting, "Biden MUST be impeached for his anti-white racist exclusion of any white nominee to the Supreme Court".

 Francisco Franco

 In 2022, Sabatini quoted Spanish dictator Francisco Franco on Twitter, tweeting that “I answer only to God and to History.”
 In response to criticism of Sabatini's tweet, Sabatini posted a picture of Franco with President Dwight Eisenhower and stated that critics of his tweet were "extremely un-American."

+Misinformation

+Following the attack on Paul Pelosi, The New York Times accused Sabatini of spreading misinformation when he suggested that the Pelosi family was hiding vital information about the attack.

 Electoral history

+Personal life

+Sabatini is Italian Catholic.
+He is married to his wife Francheska, who unsuccessfully ran for county judge in 2024.
+They live in Lake County, Florida.